-- b.
-Valves and pipe fittings: - 1) Centerline of pipe at all risers for air valves - 2) Centerline of all in-line valves - a) For butterfly valves within sites, survey operating nut as well as center of valve - 3) Centerline of all fittings, such as tees, wyes and ells - 4) For flush valves, centerline of all valves, risers, horizontal and vertical points of inflection, and outfalls
+- a.
+Pipeline: - 1) Every 50(+/-) feet along main pipeline - a) For site piping, closer spacing may be required to ensure adequate slope - 2) All vertical points of inflection - 3) At all horizontal points of inflection - 4) At all valves, fittings, and other appurtenances, as shown on the Drawings - 5) At all locations with additional minimum cover specified on the Drawings - b.
+Valves and pipe fittings: - 1) Centerline of pipe at all risers for air valves - 2) Centerline of all in-line valves - a) For valves within sites, survey operating nut as well as center of valve - 3) Centerline of all fittings, such as tees, wyes and ells

-- 1) Finished floors at all corners and floor drains of buildings - 2) Center of rims for all manholes and vaults - 3) Tank base, surveyed at four locations at 90 degrees to each other
+- 4) For flush valves, centerline of all valves and discharge - c.
+Structures: - 1) Finished floors at all corners and floor drains of buildings - 2) Center of rims for all manholes and vaults